compoundingeffects/bigpictureschool/botany.md

 Here's an interesting challenge plants face: they can't get up and walk away from bad conditions or toward good ones.
 So they've evolved clever ways to respond to their surroundings while staying put.

 Plants can slowly grow toward or away from stimuli — they lean toward light, grow roots downward in response to gravity, and even grow toward water.
-These gradual growth responses are called **tropisms**.
+These gradual growth responses are called tropisms.

 Plants also produce chemical compounds to defend themselves against insects and disease.
 And many form partnerships with other organisms — for example, certain fungi live among plant roots and help the plant absorb nutrients from the soil more effectively, while the plant provides the fungi with sugars.
 It's a mutually beneficial relationship that helps both survive.